Neuro-Logical/speech/SLT_2023/README.md

 * For the extraction of the linguistic features related to Part-of-Speech and Syntactic Complexity we use Spacy Python Library(<https://spacy.io/models>).
 * For the extraction of the linguistic features related to Vocabulary Richness we use <https://pypi.org/project/lexicalrichness/>.

-To extract the linguistic features reported in the paper, run ```Linguistic/Extract_Linguistic_Features.py```
+To extract the linguistic features reported in the paper, run the script ```Linguistic/Extract_Linguistic_Features.py```

 ## Statistical Analysis

 We report the main functions used to perform the statistical analysis to assess the significance of the features between experimental groups.
-In order to perform pair-wise Kruskal-Wallis H-tests, apply FDR correction, compute eta-squared effect-size and AUROC for each biomarker use the script ```Statistical_Analysis/utils.py```
+In order to perform pair-wise Kruskal-Wallis H-tests, apply FDR correction, compute eta-squared effect-size and AUROC for each biomarker run the script ```Statistical_Analysis/utils.py```

 ## Reproducibility